 Most towns, villages and provinces in Magrakor require a term of military service from each magrakian of adult age.
 Most regions require at least 2 years of service.

-Okslad, the capital city of Magrakor, is a major port city.
-A number of cargo laden ships arrive and leave this port everyday helping to contribute to a vibrant and booming economy.
+Magrakor is built around a large bay.
+Okslad, the capital city, is a major port city, as are many of its towns.
+Cargo laden ships cross the bay daily connecting all of the port towns helping to contribute to a vibrant and booming economy.
 The recent military conflicts with the Sybren Imperium have strengthened certain segments of the Magrakian economy.
 Fishing and agriculture is the foundation of the Magrakian economy.
-Most goods are transported about the kingdom by wagon on a network of well worn dirt roads.
+Many goods are transported about the kingdom on huge Magrakian wagons on a network of good paved roads.

 The standard currency of Magrakor is the silver hunedari and the copper crum.
 1 Silver Hunedari = 40 Copper Crum.
 The silver hunedari is a very large, thick coin.
 The copper crum is a fairly small square coin.
 Magrakor is blessed with large deposits of silver and copper, but virtually no gold.
 Therefore, their currency is based on silver and copper.